 Your guinea pigs’ teeth will keep growing throughout their life.
 They need plenty of things to chew as this helps wear down their teeth and stops them getting overgrown.
 You can help keep their teeth in good shape by:

-- Giving them a constant supply of hay.
+- Giving them a constant supply of good quality feeding hay.
 It’s a really important part of their diet and helps keep their teeth in good condition.

-- Give them gnawing blocks and plenty of things to chew on.
+- Give them gnawing blocks, toys or tunnels made of safe wood and plenty of things to chew on.

 - Avoid sugary treats like ‘honey sticks’.

-If your guinea pig’s teeth do get overgrown, your vet will be able to help.
+If one of your guinea pig’s teeth do get overgrown or they stop eating, it’s important you contact your vet as soon as possible.
+They will be able to check their teeth and discuss how best to help.

 Stopping your guinea pigs from getting bored

-Boredom can cause health problems for guinea pigs.
-If they don’t have enough to do they might overeat and put on weight.
+Mental wellbeing is important for guinea pigs, just as much as physical health.
+Boredom and stress can cause a lot of problems for guinea pigs.
+If they don’t have enough to do it can make them depressed and more likely to overeat and put on weight or become obese.

 You can keep them occupied with the right enclosure and lots of things to explore and play with:

-- Cardboard boxes and untreated logs give your guinea pigs things to explore and hide in.
+- Cardboard boxes and untreated logs from safe trees give your guinea pigs things to explore and hide in.

 - You can also buy toys for small pets from pet shops.

-- Guinea pigs can get scared easily so give them large tubs, pots and tunnels where they can hide.
+- Guinea pigs get scared easily so give them large tubs, boxes, pots and tunnels where they can hide.

-- Keep some toys stored away and swap them around regularly – this will stop your guinea pigs getting fed up of the same old toys and gives you a chance to clean them.
+- Keep some toys stored away and swap them around regularly – this stops your guinea pigs getting fed up of the same old toys and gives you a chance to clean them.